jstrzempko/IDCE30274_Lab-4_Zoning-Maps-Pandas/README.md

 - To symbolize your polygons by category, change the polygon style to show `zone_cat`.
 - Make sure you add/update a legend that helps viewers understand what the colors of your polygons mean.
 - Publish, Update, and share your maps! ([More details on this at Carto](https://carto.com/help/tutorials/publishing-and-sharing-maps/)).
 And don't forget to link your final `README` to your online map!

-# Citation
-This tutorial was originally created by [Nicole Janeway Bills](https://twitter.com/nicole_janeway), who provides a nice [video walkthrough on YouTube here](https://www.youtube.com/watch?v=b9G2T4CPYVM&feature=emb_logo).
-I've changed some of the code slightly to deal with different inputs (Open Data D.C.'s file formatting has changed since the original tutorial); added more background context on the scenario, and added the use of Carto for a final output.